CAYdenberg/wp-impactpubs/README.md

 On the left side of your profile, you should see a 16 digit number.
 Copy this number down to access your profile from ImpactPubs.

+**To retrieve results from ImpactStory**: go to http://impactstory.org and create a profile.
+Your name in URL format (eg http://www.impactstory.org/users/YourName/) is entered as the identifier.

+NOTE: This Plugin works by making a remote call to the National Library of Medicine's E-Utilities.
+(http://eutils.ncbi.nlm.nih.gov/entrez/eutils/), to ORCiD (http://feed.labs.orcid-eu.org/) and to ImpactStory (http://impactstory.org/embed/).

+The creator(s) of the Plugin assume no responsibility for the accuracy or cleanliness of the data retrieved from these remote services.
+Use at your own risk.

 ==Installation==

 1. Download the Plugin and activate it.